45175 Ten Mile Road

-The Parks, Recreation and Cultural Services Department provides facilities, programs, classes and opportunities where memories are created, skills developed and quality of life and relationships with friends and families are enhanced.
+The nationally accredited Parks, Recreation and Cultural Services Department provides facilities, programs, classes and opportunities where memories are created, skills developed and quality of life and relationships with friends and families are enhanced.
 “Everyone benefits” from the services provided by the Parks, Recreation and Cultural Services Department (PRCS).
 Quality parks and recreational programs invite and retain business, generate retail sales, improve property values, provide economic impact, and attract citizens to the community.

 The Department manages more than 1,200 acres of parkland throughout the community.
 Locations include Brookfarm Park, Ella Mae Power Park, Fuerst Park, ITC Community Sports Park, Novi Dog Park, Pavilion Shore Park, Lakeshore Park, Rotary Park, Village Wood Lake, Villa Barr Art Park and Wildlife Woods Park.

 The Recreation Division engages more than 140,000 users annually with a variety of programs.
 Recreation programs are offered based upon national accreditation guidelines, citizen survey data, and partnerships.
 The Recreation Division includes cultural services, (theatre, dance and music classes, art program, and performance groups -- Novi Concert Band, and Novi Choralaires), sports and fitness (soccer, softball, lacrosse, flag football, basketball, cricket, karate, Zumba, yoga, Pilates, etc.), summer camps, and community events (Memorial Day Parade, Light Up the Night, Daddy Daughter Dance, and more).

 The Novi Ice Arena and Meadowbrook Commons are enterprise facilities managed by contracted services that are overseen by the PRCS Department.